 Overview

-BriAnne represents clients in complex civil litigation, professional liability, and criminal defense matters in state and federal court.
+BriAnne represents clients in complex civil litigation matters in state and federal court.
+She focuses on commercial and tort litigation, including medical malpractice litigation for plaintiffs.
 She is also developing a pro bono practice concentrating on immigrant and LGBTQ+ rights.

 Prior to joining Osborn Maledon, BriAnne served as a law clerk to the Honorable Douglas Rayes in the District of Arizona and a law clerk to the Honorable Gregory Wormuth in the District of New Mexico.

 In law school, BriAnne was Editor-in Chief of the Washington University Jurisprudence Review and a Wiley-Rutledge moot court quarter finalist.
-She also served with Americorps at the Legal Aid Justice Center near Washington D.C. and gained valuable experience working on asylum and removal defense cases at an immigration law firm in St. Louis.
+She also served with Americorps at the Legal Aid Justice Center.

 BriAnne is fluent in Spanish and is an avid traveler.
-She has visited 20 countries and 43 states, is a foodie and amateur florist, and enjoys hiking with her husband and two dogs.
+She has visited 21 countries and 43 states, is a foodie and amateur florist, and enjoys hiking with her husband, daughter, and two dogs.

 Awards